Elmyr de Hory: Forgery as a business

 In 1959, suffering from depression, he attempted suicide by overdosing on sleeping pills.
 A friend rescued him and called an ambulance.
 His stomach was pumped, and after a stay in the hospital de Hory convalesced in New York City, helped by an enterprising young man, Fernand Legros.
 Legros's account of his dealings with de Hory differs substantially from de Hory's own.
-He portrays de Hory as an aggressive and persistent con man, who suckers Legros into the belief that he is a needy impoverished aristocrat deserving of Legros's charity, whereas in reality he is a person wanted by Interpol under a multitude of different aliases and convicted of a variety of crimes, forgery and fraud being not the least of them; de Horys is the object of pursuits, convictions and expulsions from France, Switzerland, Italy, Federal Germany, Great Britain, from Mexico, from the United States and from Canada, for false check writing without funds, check forgery, committing forgery while carrying a false name, theft, receiving and purveying of stolen goods, and embezzlement.
+He portrays de Hory as an aggressive and persistent con man, who suckers Legros into the belief that he is a needy impoverished aristocrat deserving of Legros's charity, whereas in reality he is a person wanted by Interpol under a multitude of different aliases and convicted of a variety of crimes, forgery and fraud being not the least of them; de Horys is the object of pursuits, convictions and expulsions from France, Switzerland, Italy, Federal Germany, Great Britain, Mexico, the United States, and Canada, for false check writing without funds, check forgery, committing forgery while carrying a false name, theft, receiving and purveying of stolen goods, and embezzlement.

 In de Hory's account, Legros accompanied de Hory back to Miami where he continued to regain his health.
 When he imprudently took Legros into his confidence, the other man quickly recognized an opportunity and importuned the artist to let him sell his work in exchange for a 40% cut of the profits, with Legros assuming all the risks inherent in the sale of forgeries.
 With Legros, de Hory again toured the United States.
 In time, Legros demanded his cut be increased to 50%, when in reality Legros was already keeping much of the profit.
 On one of these trips Legros met Réal Lessard, a French-Canadian who later became his lover.
 The two had a volatile relationship, and in late 1959 de Hory decided to leave the two and return to Europe.

 In Paris, de Hory unexpectedly ran into Legros.
 De Hory revealed to him that some of his forgeries were still back in New York.
 According to de Hory, Legros devised a plan to steal the paintings and sell them, making a name for himself and his art gallery in the process.
 Later that year, de Hory's account continues, Legros persuaded de Hory to resume their partnership.
 Legros and Lessard would continue to sell de Hory's work and agreed to pay him a flat fee of $400 a month, enough to guarantee de Hory a comfortable and risk-free life in his newfound home, the Spanish Mediterranean island of Ibiza.